urmi-21/MetaOmGraph/CONTRIBUTING.md

 ## Cloning MetaOmGraph
-To download the code please clone ORIS using the command:
+To download the code please clone MOG using the command:

 ```
 git clone https://github.com/urmi-21/MetaOmGraph.git